dragikamov/autosense-challenge-backend/README.md

 - To run the tests you can simply run `npm run test`.

 - The API documentation can be found on [localhost:4000/api-docs](localhost:4000/api-docs) after the backend has been started.

+- If the Authorization Token is needed, one can be obtained from [localhost:4000/](localhost:4000/).
+It would need to be put in the Autorization parameter of a request's header WITHOUT the "Bearer " prefix.